 My sister lived close by, and I had two best friends who would visit when they could, but I was the only one with a child.
 They would come and hold him, bring me food, and ask what motherhood was like.
 But they couldn’t really understand.

-I did not have a anyone who could swap babysitting with me on Wednesday afternoons to get grocery shopping done.
-I didn’t know of anyone who could just stop over with their child to play.
+I didn’t have anyone who could swap babysitting with me on Wednesday afternoons to I could get grocery shopping done.
+I didn’t know anyone who could just stop over with their child to play.
 I didn’t have a mom tribe for my first years of motherhood, and honestly, I didn’t quite know what a mom tribe was.